 Her illustrations of gloomy landscapes, depicting women, goddess and skeletons reclaimed ancient rituals, foods and language while blending elements of PNW nature, water, sea life and mountains.
 Art is her tool for social change in hopes to inspire others!

-Her artwork has been show at Vashon Center for the Arts, Nepantla Gallery, Bellevue Art Museum, Hillman Collaboratory, Arts East Gallery, Latinx Pop and Burien Arts.
+Her artwork has been show at Vashon Center for the Arts, Nepantla Gallery, Bellevue Art Museum, Hillman Collaboratory, Arts East Gallery, Burien Arts and at various locations during Art Walk.

 Over the last two decades, she had volunteered for various non-profits BIPOC Tiny art house Burien Arts, South-Park Arts and La Sala Latino Network.